CloudLabsAI-Azure/Github-Copilot/Labfiles/Standalone-lab03/Lab3-copy.md

    ![](media/authgit.png)

-1. Right-click on the **Start course** given below, click on the **Copy link**, and navigate to the link inside LabVM in the Edge browser where you have logged into GitHub in the previous steps.
+1. Right-click on the **Start course** given below, click on the **Copy link**, and navigate to the link inside LabVM in the Edge browser in a new tab where you have logged into GitHub in the previous steps.

    <!-- For start course, run in JavaScript:
    'https://github.com/new?' + new URLSearchParams({